 - (2) See §§ 1.141 to 1.146 as to claiming different inventions in one application.

 case of an improvement, any independent claim should contain in the

 - (1) A preamble comprising a general description of all the elements or steps of the claimed combination which are conventional or known,

-(2)a phrase such as “wherein the improvement comprises,” and
+- (2) A phrase such as “wherein the improvement comprises,” and

-(3)those elements, steps and/or relationships which constitute that portion of the claimed combination which the applicant considers as the new or improved portion.
+- (3) Those elements, steps, and/or relationships which constitute that portion of the claimed combination which the applicant considers as the new or improved portion.